israelElad/InstaAutoAIPost/docs/technical.md

 ### 3.3 `src/services/instagram_service.py`
 - Encapsulates all logic related to interacting with the Instagram API.
 This includes:
-    - User authentication.
+    - User authentication with session persistence.
-    - Posting images to Instagram.
+    - Posting images to Instagram with location tagging.
     - Handling Instagram API responses and errors.
+    - GPS location extraction from image EXIF data.
+    - Instagram location search and tagging.
+    - Retry mechanisms with exponential backoff.
+    - User agent management to avoid detection.

 ### 3.4 `src/services/s3_service.py`
 - Manages all interactions with the AWS S3 bucket, including: